karimarttila/javascript/webstore-demo/simple-server/README.md

 Well, this comparison doesn't tell the whole truth.
 With Clojure REPL you don't actually run the whole project at once but you work on a namespace and load it onto REPL and experiment with it - which happens immediately since JVM and Clojure jar have already been loaded into the IDE.

-I'm not going to compare the Node / JVM performance differences in various scenarios since wiser men have already written quite a lot about it (e.g. "Speaking Intelligently about "Java vs Node" Performance"(https://rclayton.silvrback.com/speaking-intelligently-about-java-vs-node-performance)).
+I'm not going to compare the Node / JVM performance differences in various scenarios since wiser men have already written quite a lot about it (e.g. [Speaking Intelligently about "Java vs Node" Performance](https://rclayton.silvrback.com/speaking-intelligently-about-java-vs-node-performance) ).
 But there is one thing that you should understand as a developer - the different paradigm how typical server implementations work in Node and JVM: Node handles all requests in one thread using event loop and JVM typically spins a new thread per request - both mechanisms have pros and cons.

 ### Javascript vs. Python